alexcristea/playbook/views/problem-complexity.md

 ### Complicated

 Complicated problems are the ones for which there is no straightforward recipe.
 They can be often broken down into more simple problems.
-They require multiple people/ teams working on them and may require some specialisation.
+They require multiple people/ teams working on them and may require some specialization.
 Unanticipated difficulties are frequent.
 They require timing and coordination.

 However, once you solved a complicated problem you can repeat the process and improve it.